2011 Lexus RX 450h Expert Review:Autoblog

-Edging away from the current RX look, the 2010 RX 350 has a wider stance, with more pronounced front fenders and crisper lines overall.
-As in the previous generation, the grille is placed lower than the headlights, so the Lexus family resemblance carries on, but the headlights are more sharply defined and the roofline is flatter.
+In contrast to earlier models, the current RX 350 has a wider stance, with more pronounced front fenders and crisper lines overall.
+As in the previous generation, the grille is placed lower than the headlights, so the Lexus family resemblance carries on; but the headlights are more sharply defined and the roofline is flatter.
 In essence, the rounded egg-shaped body has been redefined at the corners to retain fluid RX cues in an updated format.

 In the process, the new RX got slipperier, with a coefficient of drag of 0.33, down from 0.35.

-The RX has a new keyless entry system that has a better-integrated sensor on the front doors.
-It looks sleeker, and the door handles themselves have been redesigned for a more comfortable grip.
+Less-visible differences (relative to 2009 and older models) include a keyless entry system that has a better-integrated sensor on the front doors.
+It looks sleeker, and the door handles themselves are redesigned for a more comfortable grip.
 Fog lamps are integrated into the front bumper, and the outside mirrors are heated.

-The RX 450h is distinguished by a different, more finely slotted grille and front bumper treatment, and by energy-saving LED headlights that are exclusive to the hybrid.
-Both the RX 350 and RX 450h have LED brake lights and turn signals, but the hybrid has auto-dimming outside mirrors.
-The 450h also has blue emblems and logos, and is available in an exclusive White Pearl color.
+The RX 450h is distinguished by a different, more finely slotted grille and crisper front bumper treatment.
+Optional energy-saving LED headlights are exclusive to the hybrid.
+Both the RX 350 and RX 450h have LED brake lights and LED turn signals integrated into the side mirrors.
+Auto-dimming outside mirrors, optional on the RX 350, are standard on the hybrid.
+The 450h also has blue emblems and logos, and is available with exclusive Black Opal Mica paint.

-The new cockpit provides a step up in sophistication, conveyed in part by a gifted design scheme that includes no straight lines or sharp corners.
+The cockpit conveys a sense of sophistication, conveyed in part by a gifted design scheme that includes no straight lines or sharp corners.
 Every element of the interior is curved, arched or rounded in some way, so lines blend with subtle grace and harmony.
-California Walnut wood trim accents are mixed with three different interior color combinations, complementing black, light gray, and parchment tones.
+California Walnut or Birds-eye Maple wood trim accents complement black or ivory fabric; or black, light gray, or parchment leather.

 The cockpit is divided into two separate zones.
 The first is for information functions, located higher up where they are easy to see.
 The second is for control functions, located lower and within easy reach of both front seat occupants.
 This division is made possible by Remote Touch.